transmitterdan/VDRplayer/README.md

 Hakefjord.txt is a sample NMEA data file generously donated by Håkan on Cruisers Forum.

-The IP address 127.0.0.1 is also known as localhost and used when sending to a client on the same machine.
+For UDP mode the IP address 127.0.0.1 is also known as localhost and used when sending to a client on the same machine.
 The IP address of any other machine on the network may be given.

+For TCP mode the IP address is the address of the machine running VDRplayer.
+It may be localhost or 127.0.0.1 if the client is running on the same machine.
+If VDRplayer is running on its own machine then give the IP address of that machine that other clients can reach (e.g. 192.168.1.6 assuming that is the address of the machine running VDRplayer.py).

-The port number 10110 is somewhat arbitrary but it is the "undocuemented standard" for NMEA over IP and must match the client receiver port number.
+The port number 10110 is somewhat arbitrary but it is the "undocumented standard" for NMEA over IP and must match the client receiver port number.
+Any port number permitted by the local firewall will work.
+It is best not to use well known port numbers such as 80, 22, etc.

 The time delay of 0.05 (50mS) is the delay between each line in the file.